colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 }
 ```

-The next thing you need to do is to actually perform the move on the board, to do this you'll create a method called `tryPerformMove()`:
+The next thing you need to do is to perform the move on the board, to do this you'll create a method called `tryPerformMove()`:

 ```js
 tryPerformMove(columnIndex, nextBoard) {